 Cheaper than owning a car

 According to the NRMA most cars sit idle 95 percent of the time.
 But no matter how much you drive a car, some costs don’t change.
 Insurance, registration, ongoing servicing, depreciation, and storage are all a part of owning a car.
-With car sharing there’s no ongoing registration, insurance or maintenance costs.
-You only pay each time you hire.
+With car sharing there's none of these, you only pay each time you hire.
 For people who don’t need to drive every day, it’s a very cost effective and convenient way of getting around.

 Car sharing avoids all the ongoing costs of owning a car.